b Balance Buster Start my plan

 For every $1 of your original debt, you'll pay total.

-Where your payment goes (Month 1)
+Where your payment goes (month 1).

-What if you paid more?
+What if you paid a bit more?

-The minimum payment trap
+The minimum-payment trap

 Credit card companies love minimum payments.
 They keep you in debt for years — sometimes decades — while you pay far more in interest than your original balance.

-A $5,000 credit card at 22% APR with a $100 minimum payment takes 9+ years to pay off and costs $6,000+ in interest — more than the original debt!
+The shocking truth.
+A $5,000 credit card at 22% APR with a $100 minimum payment takes 9+ years to pay off and costs $6,000+ in interest — more than the original debt.

-Why minimums are designed to keep you in debt
+Why minimums keep you in debt

 • Most of your payment goes to interest, not principal